MrMoodles123/RL-Agents-Package-Finder/README.md

 ## How To Run

-A amkefile has been provided to install depedencies, start a virtual environment and run each python file.
+A makefile has been provided to install depedencies, start a virtual environment and run each python file.

+## Template

-## The provided code was FourRooms.py and ExecutionSkeleton.py from [this paper](http://arxiv.org/abs/1906.10667).
+The provided code was FourRooms.py and ExecutionSkeleton.py from [this paper](http://arxiv.org/abs/1906.10667).
 The code was not modified at all.